- Math Courses & Pathways

 - Students who have personal or professional obligations that limit the amount of time they can spend on campus.

-- Students who believe that taking a hybrid course will be easier and require less time than taking a traditional lecture course.
+- Students who believe that taking an asynchronous course will be easier and require less time than taking a traditional lecture course.

 - Students who are not self-motivated and have a tendency to procrastinate often.

 - Students who greatly struggle with learning math and would benefit more from the regular one-on-one interaction of a traditional lecture course or the Emporium mode.